 2. Perfect Phrases for Writing Grant Proposals, by Beverly Browning

-3. Winning Grants Step by Step: The Complete Workbook for Planning, Developing, and Writing Successful Proposals, by Tori O’Neal-McElrath, Lynn Kanter, Lynn Jenkins English
+3. Winning Grants Step by Step, by Tori O’Neal-McElrath, Lynn Kanter, Lynn Jenkins English

 4. Proposals That Work: A Guide for Planning Dissertations and Grant Proposals, by Lawrence F. Locke, Waneen W. Spirduso, Stephen Silverman

-5. Winning Grants: How to Write Winning Grant Proposals That Will Get You Funding for Your Nonprofit, by James Ruell
+5. Winning Grants: How to Write Winning Grant Proposals, by James Ruell

 6. Grant Writing for Teachers and Administrators, by Dr. Bruce Sliger